nylssoft/MynaAPIServer/APIServer/sampledata/Homepage.md

 A few pictures are provived as example.
 Recommended resolution is 1920 x 1440 pixels.
 For the mobile view the Url-43 image is used if configured.

+## Chess engine setup

+The **appsettings.json** file contains a list for chess engines to play chess against the computer.

+Example configuration for the stockfish chess engine:
+    "ChessEngines": \[
+      \{
+        "Name": "Stockfish",
+        "File": "chessengine/stockfish_14.1_win_x64_avx2.exe",
+        "UseUCI": true
+      \}]

+The settings **UseUCI** defines whether the engine will use the Universal Chess Interface.

+## SendGrid configuration

+For email notification SendGrid is used.
+In **appsettings.json** or in user secrets the following parameters have to be set for **SendGridConfig**:
+- APIKey: SendGrid API key, requires an account for SendGrid
+- SenderAddress: email address of the sender
+- SenderName: display name of the sender
+- TemplateIdResetPassword: email template ID for the reset password email
+- TemplateIdRegistrationRequest: email template ID for the registration request email
+- TemplateIdRegistrationDenied: email template ID for the registration denied email
+- TemplateIdRegistrationSuccess: email template ID for registration success email
+- TemplateIdSecurityWarning: email template ID for the security warning email

+The email templates in SendGrid can contain parameters that will be replaced.
+- TemplateIdResetPassword: Name, Code, Valid, Hostname, Email, Next
+- TemplateIdRegistrationRequest: Email
+- TemplateIdRegistrationSuccess: Code, Hostname, Email, Next
+- TemplateIdSecurityWarning: Name, Date, Time, IPAddress, Hostname, Next

+## Security Configuration

+For token generation the **appsettings.json** uses the **TokenConfig** section.
+The hostname in **PwdMan** is used only for email notification to replace the Hostname parameter in the email templates.
+The following data has to be provided either in the file or in user secrets:
+- SignKey: used to sign the authentication token for a successfully logged-in user.
+28 secure random characters are required.
+- LongLivedSignKey: used to sign a long lived token (stored in local storage of the browser).
+28 secure random characters are required.
+- Issuer: issuer of the token, e.g. the website domain
+- Audience: audience of the token

+For development in Visual Studio 2019 User Secrets should be used for sensitve data like security configuration, hostname, SendGrid configuration and PostgreSQL database connection string.

 ## Open Source

+The following source code and icon libraries are used for the project:

 - [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five){target="_blank" .external}
 - [Entity Framework Core 5](https://docs.microsoft.com/de-de/ef/core/what-is-new/ef-core-5.0/whatsnew){target="_blank" .external}